Comprehensive Veterinary Dentistry Care for Cats & Dogs

 Routine dental care is key to both your cat's or dog's oral and overall health.
 However, most pets don't actually receive the oral hygiene they need in order to have healthy teeth and gums throughout their lives.

-At our Astoria veterinary hospital, we provide complete dental care for your pet, from basics such as dental exams, teeth cleanings and polishing, to dental x-rays and surgeries.
+At our Astoria veterinary hospital, we provide complete veterinary dentistry care for your pet, from basics such as dental exams, teeth cleanings and polishing, to dental x-rays and surgeries.

 We also provide dental health education to pet owners about at-home dental care for their companions.